What Are The Wind Energy Facts On The Renewable Wind Energy Industry?

 Further wind energy facts

-In 2006, seven wind turbines off the coast of Dublin, Ireland, represent the largest wind turbines in the world with a capacity of 3.6 MW each.
+• In 2006, seven wind turbines off the coast of Dublin, Ireland, represent the largest wind turbines in the world with a capacity of 3.6 MW each.
+By 2009, the largest wind farm is located in the US.
+It is the Florida Power and Light's Horse Hollow Wind Energy Center, in Taylor County, Texas.
+It has 421 wind turbines with a capacity of 735 megawatts.

-- Wind's long-term technical potential is believed to be five times the current global energy consumption or 40 times current electricity demand.
+• Wind's long-term technical potential is believed to be five times the 2006 global energy consumption or 40 times 2006 electricity demand.
 This would require 13% of all land area, meaning that land area with enough wind energy potential at a height of 80 meters.
 This assumes a placement of six large wind turbines per square kilometre on land.
 With offshore wind power plants this ratio is better as these can deliver seven times the energy as land-based plants.

 Do we really want a global land- and seascape like that?